leo-arch/clifm/README.md

 ### Arch Linux

 You'll find the corresponding packages on the AUR: the [stable](https://aur.archlinux.org/packages/clifm) and the [development](https://aur.archlinux.org/packages/clifm-git) version.

+A binary package is now available in the `chaotic-aur` repository.
+Follow the official [installation instructions](https://aur.chaotic.cx/).

 Of course, you can also clone, build, and install the package using the [PKGBUILD file](https://github.com/leo-arch/clifm/blob/master/misc/PKGBUILD):